 From steering clear of unethical tours and activities to knowing where your money is best spent, here are six responsible habits you should adopt on your travels.

 How do you stop your bags from being stolen or be tampered with?
-We share our top tips for keeping your luggage safe.
+We share our top tips for keeping your belongings safe while you travel.